Investment Office · · 24 min read

 Close deals.
 All the relationship-building in the world matters less than actually getting transactions done.
 A track record of closed deals opens doors that networking alone cannot.

-The practical advice: start with one or two sectors where you have genuine interest or expertise.
+The practical reality: start with one or two sectors where you have genuine interest or expertise.
 Build relationships systematically in those areas.
 Be patient.
 Quality deal flow is a lagging indicator of reputation built over years, not months.

-Capital Requirements
+Practical Capital Requirements

-Here's a realistic framework for what it takes:
+A realistic framework for what it takes:

 Strategy Typical Investment Size